Myotragus: Physiology, growth and reproduction

-Newborn specimens of M. balearicus are estimated to have been approximately 15–18 cm in height with a weight of about 700-900 g, approximately 30% the height and 2% the bodymass of mature adult females, much lower than that of a typical ruminant, in which newborns are usually over half the height and over 4% the mass of their mother, with newborns of M. balearicus having relatively short legs in comparison to those of other bovid newborns (with the long legs typical of newborn bovids thought to be an adaptation for immediate predator avoidance from birth).
+Newborn specimens of M. balearicus are estimated to have been approximately 15–18 cm in height with a weight of about 700-900 g, approximately 30% the height and 2% the body mass of mature adult females, much lower than that of a typical ruminant, in which newborns are usually over half the height and over 4% the mass of their mother, with newborns of M. balearicus having relatively short legs in comparison to those of other bovid newborns (with the long legs typical of newborn bovids thought to be an adaptation for immediate predator avoidance from birth).
 Compared to living caprines and other artiodactyls, the bones of newborn Myotragus balearicus are more robust.
 Although the length of pregnancy and number of offspring given birth to at a time is not known for certain, given that M. balearicus clearly had a k-selected life strategy, it has been proposed that M. balearicus only gave birth to a single (or perhaps exceptionally two) offspring at a time, and had a relatively long pregnancy length.

-It has been speculated that Myotragus balearicus engaged in rutting behaviour like living caprines.
+Some authors have speculated that Myotragus balearicus engaged in rutting behaviour like living caprines.
 William H. Waldren argued that Myotragus balearicus males likely engaged in ramming headbutt contests against rival males and that damage to a number of M. balearicus skulls were as a result of injuries obtained during these contests.
 However, this proposal was met with skepticism by Damià Ramis and Pere Bover, due to the lack of evidence of impact protection features in the skull of Myotragus, as well as the lack of agility in the limbs of M. balearicus which would have made it unlikely that M. balearicus males could impart enough force to cause damage to the skulls of other males.
+It has been suggested that Myotragus may have exhibited a simplified, less complex repertoire of behaviour than is found in mainland bovids.